3manuek/Centreon/InstallSetupCentreonCento.md

 Hay que ir a Configuration > Plugin Pack > Setup (este ultimo solo si es necesario, ie no cargue los plugins) WALA! los plugins

+Finished all the plugin installation steps (in the documentation link above) do some extra steps that aren't in the official documentation.
+Go to Configuration > Plugin Pack > Setup (the last is only if the plugins aren't load automatically) WALA!
+The plugins

+Enjoy!